 • Too many voices aren’t heard in elections.
 A large swath of eligible voters don’t participate in elections and turnout is disproportionately low for Blacks, Latinos and young people — particularly in midterm or off-year elections.
 It’s essential to bring more people into the electorate to have a truly representative democracy.

-• VPC/CVI has a long-term vision for future impact.
-Through research and data analysis, VPC/CVI has identified those states where demographic change is most likely to help drive electoral change thanks to the growth of the “New American Majority”: people of color, young people and unmarried women.
-So in addition to the VPC/CVI’s valuable work in current battleground states, it is mapping out a long-range plan for remaking American politics to create a more representative democracy.
+• CVI has a long-term vision for future impact.
+Through research and data analysis, CVI has identified those states where demographic change is most likely to help drive electoral change thanks to the growth of the “New American Majority”: people of color, young people, and unmarried women.
+So, in addition to the CVI’s valuable work in current battleground states and districts, it is mapping out a long-range plan to remake American politics and create a more representative democracy.

 Conclusion